ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     The ECDSA signature scheme is defined by :cite-title:`SEC1`, and also by :cite-title:`X9-62`, with a random per-message secret number :math:`k`.

     The representation of the signature as a byte string consists of the concatenation of the signature values :math:`r` and :math:`s`.
-Each of :math:`r` and :math:`s` is encoded as an :math:`N`-octet string, where :math:`N` is the length of the base point of the curve in octets.
-Each value is represented in big-endian order, with the most significant octet first.
+    Each of :math:`r` and :math:`s` is encoded as a big-endian :math:`m`-octet string, where :math:`m` is the integer for which :math:`2^{8(m-1)} \leq q < 2^{8m}`, and :math:`q` is the order of the elliptic curve.

     When based on the same hash algorithm, the verification operations for `PSA_ALG_ECDSA` and `PSA_ALG_DETERMINISTIC_ECDSA` are identical.
 A signature created using `PSA_ALG_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.
 Similarly, a signature created using `PSA_ALG_DETERMINISTIC_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.

     .. note::

-        It is impossible to determine whether a signature was produced with deterministic ECDSA or with randomized ECDSA: it is only possible to verify that a signature was made with ECDSA with the private key corresponding to the public key used for the verification.
+        A verifier cannot determine whether a signature was produced with deterministic ECDSA or with randomized ECDSA: it is only possible to verify that a signature was made with ECDSA with the private key corresponding to the public key used for the verification.

     When :code:`PSA_ALG_ECDSA(hash_alg)` is used as a permitted algorithm in a key policy, this permits: